lachlanjc/site/src/content/projects/b2tm-bloom.md

 ---
-name: "Baboon to the Moon"
+name: "Lachlan × Baboon to the Moon"
 desc: "Professional modeling for the colorful bag company’s spring 2025 Bloom collection."
 cover: ./b2tm-bloom.jpg
 coverAlt: "Lachlan looking into the distance wearing a bright turquoise backpack"